 Mohamad and the FAIR SQUARED soaps

 It couldn’t be better – that’s something we’re deeply convinced of.
 When we had decided to expand our assortment with some handmade soap bars at the end of 2018, we experienced one of this fateful moments.
 At that time, we had already produced some prototypes of our natural soaps and were about to plan the details.
 Who should work in our production, which types of soaps should soon complete the FAIR SQUARED range, and how would this work out in a sustainable and fair way?
-These were some of the questions we had on our mind, when we received a reaction of destiny to our employment ad which made us really curious.
+These were some of the questions we had on our mind, when we received a message of destiny to our employment ad which made us really curious.

 THE ALEPPO MAN FROM COLOGNE APPLIES

 A nice man from Cologne turned to us, his CV immediately fascinated us.
 Mohamad Khiro who had been living together with his wife and six children in a southern part of Cologne for some years now, applied for the job.
 When we invited him for an interview, he told us his story which we don’t want to withhold from you.